COLD Fusion: Calibrated and Ordinal Latent Distribution Fusion for Uncertainty-Aware Multimodal Emotion Recognition: Experiments

-\textbf{Visual CNN Backbone.} EmoFAN~\cite{yang2020fan}, a 2D CNN proposed recently for facial feature extraction, is proved highly efficient by building on hour-glass-based network architectures.
+\textbf{Visual CNN Backbone.} EmoFAN~\cite{yang2020fan}, a 2D CNN proposed recently for facial feature extraction, is proven highly efficient by building on hour-glass-based network architectures.
 This CNN backbone, pretrained on 2D face alignment task, has been found very efficient for transfer learning tasks~\cite{toisoul2021estimation,ntinou2021transfer}.
-We used its pretrained model\footnote{Pretrained models of Toisoul et al.~\cite{toisoul2021estimation} are available at https://github.com/face-analysis/emonet} on image-based emotion recognition on the AffectNet dataset~\cite{mollahosseini2017affectnet}.
+We used its pretrained model\footnote{Pretrained models of Toisoul et al.~\cite{toisoul2021estimation} are available at \url{https://github.com/face-analysis/emonet}} on image-based emotion recognition on the AffectNet dataset~\cite{mollahosseini2017affectnet}.
 Using this backbone, we extracted a 512D feature vector per frame.

 \textbf{Audio CNN Backbone.} We adopted a 2D CNN backbone proposed in~\cite{chen2019efficient} for extracting speech signal features in an end-to-end fashion.
 Here, we applied a VGGish~\cite{hershey2017cnn} pre-trained module to 2D Mel-spectrograms that are derived by setting the hop size and window length values to $0.1$\,s and $1$\,s respectively.
 Similar to~\cite{chen2019efficient}, we fine-tuned only the last two fully connected layers of this VGGish module.
 To differentiate the interlocutor's information from that of the target speaker, we implemented the feature dimensionality-doubling technique proposed in~\cite{chen2017multimodal}.